 Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 Charlie Gresswell is a junior food technical professional.
-She recently graduated after completing a three-year degree apprenticeship course with Samworth Brothers.
-The course is specially designed by Sheffield Hallam University, tailored to encompass work and study.
-We spoke to Charlie during her second year when she shared her enjoyment of the blend of hands-on experience and academic work.
-We caught up with her in January 2023, and she has some exciting news.
+She graduated her Level 6 Degree Apprenticeship in Nov 2023 and completed a three-year degree apprenticeship course with Samworth Brothers and Sheffield Hallam University.
+The course is tailored to encompass work and study to give the students the skills and knowledge they needed to excel in the food industry We spoke to Charlie during her second year when she shared her enjoyment of the blend of hands-on experience and academic work.
+We caught up with her in January 2023, and she brought us up to date in February 2024.

 What subjects did you study at school and to what level?

-I have GCSEs in Maths, English (Literature & language), Science (Triple), RE, ICT, French, Geography and Music.
-Plus, A-Levels in Biology (A), Maths (B), Geography (A) and EPQ (A).
-And I now have a first class BSc Professional Practice in Food Technology and a High Merit Apprenticeship, due to my work-based studies.
+I have A-Levels in Biology (A), Maths (B), Geography (A) and EPQ (A).
+Thanks to my apprenticeship, I now have a first class honours Bachelor of Science degree having followed the programme of Professional Practice in Food Technology.
+On top of this, I also have a High-Merit Apprenticeship due to my work-based studies!

 What appealed to you about the apprenticeship route into the industry?